donnowhattodo/donnowhattodo/README.md

 # Hello, I'm Kazi Asad 👋

 I'm a passionate newcomer to the field of Natural Language Processing (NLP) with a solid background in computer science.
 I have a deep love for creating innovative solutions that leverage the power of language understanding.
-Alongside NLP, I also have experience in web development, machine learning, and deep learning
+Alongside NLP, I also have experience in web development, Data Science, machine learning, and deep learning

 ## 🔭 Current Projects